 We created the Ask an Expert page in response to customer requests for quick access to frequently asked questions and are updating it with new data weekly.
-However, unlike previous Delta Kits Q&A pages users can now receive quick email responses to your specific questions.
+However, unlike previous Delta Kits Q&A pages users can now receive quick email responses to their specific questions.
 Questions are answered privately by one of our four expert windshield repair and headlight restoration technicians, then posted to the website for the benefit of anyone who may have similar questions.
-Questions and answers posted on the website may be modified and of course names and email addresses are kept completely confidential.
+Questions and answers posted on the website may be modified and of course, names and email addresses are kept completely confidential.

 Here are a few examples of recent questions we have received:

 Is Infinity headlight restoration coating the same as a clear coat?

 Infinity 4.1 is formulated specifically to replace the OEM protective coating applied to new headlights and unlike traditional clear coats, products dry very quickly with no yellowing.
 Infinity 4.1 is a low VOC water-based coating that seals and protects headlight lenses for an extended period of time.
 For superior durability, ease of application by hand or spray, ultra-fast dry time, and long-lasting protection, nothing beats Infinity 4.1.